 Many national retailers and supermarket chains now allow SNAP recipients to order eligible groceries online and then go into the store to pick them up, either in-store or curbside, or have them delivered.

 Looking to keep better tabs on your grocery (and other) spending?
-SoFi Money® may be able to help.
+SoFi Checking and Savings® may be able to help.